XenyxNZ/Arma-3-Performance-Guide/README.md

 mimalloc is a high performance memory allocator managed and maintained by Microsoft.
 John Gold King has created a fork of it which is designed for use with Arma 3.

-mimalloc is *highly* recommended, as performance gains can be very noticeable when Lock Pages in Memory is enabled.
+mimalloc is *highly* recommended, as performance gains can be very noticeable when Lock Pages in Memory and Large-pages are enabled.

 ### Downloading mimalloc
 mimalloc is available at John Gold King's GitHub page, which can be found [here](https://github.com/GoldJohnKing/mimalloc/releases).

-* To download the latest, or previous versions of mimalloc, look for the "Assets" section found at the bottom of each release, then download the **.dll** file contained within it.
-Downloading the Source code (zip) and (tar.gz) is not necessary.
+* To download the latest, or previous versions of mimalloc, look for the "Assets" section found at the bottom of each release, then download the **.dll** file contained within it. **Downloading the Source code (zip) and (tar.gz) is not necessary.**

 ## Taking full advantage of memory allocators
-Arma 3 supports Large-pages, which is a feature that requires Lock Pages in Memory (LPIM) privileges.
-This prevents Windows from shifting Arma 3's application data into virtual memory.
-Enabling privileges for this can increase in-game performance, as virtual memory is significantly slower than physical memory (RAM).
+To get the most out of memory allocators, some Windows policy configuration is required.

 ### Enabling Lock Pages in Memory
+As mentioned in the parameters section, to make use of Large-pages you must configure Lock Pages in Memory.

+Lock Pages in Memory can provide performance benefits of its own, as it prevents Windows from shifting Arma 3's data into the pagefile.
+Keeping data out of the pagefile can reduce stutters, since it never needs to be reloaded from disk.

-Please note that a **Professional, Enterprise or Education** edition of Windows is required to access the LPIM feature.
+**Please note that a Professional, Enterprise or Education edition of Windows is required to access the Lock Pages in Memory feature.**

 * Press the keyboard shortcut Windows+R to open the Run command.
 * Type "gpedit.msc" into the text box, then press Enter or click "OK" to open the Local Group Policy Editor.
 * On the left side of the Local Group Policy Editor window, expand the hierarchy as follows.
 * Computer Configuration -> Windows Settings -> Security Settings -> Local Policies.
 * Select the "User Rights Assignment" folder.
 * This should open a large list of policies on the right side, scroll down until you find "Lock pages in memory".
 * Double click the "Lock pages in memory" policy to open its properties.